Extensive Quality Assessment of a Patient Portal to Improve HIPAA Compliance, Security, and Performance

 Results

-The Customer received a comprehensive quality assessment report highlighting acute security, source code and database issues undermining their application performance.
-The final report contained a detailed list of the found security and source code defects for the Customer to jumpstart the management of the current issues.
+The Client received a comprehensive quality assessment report highlighting acute security, source code and database issues undermining their application performance.
+The final report contained a detailed list of the found security and source code defects for the Client to jumpstart the management of the current issues.
 The two effective approaches to the application’s treatment were worked out.
 Both the suggested approaches lead to HIPAA compliance, tangible quality and security improvements.

 Technologies and Tools